 If you follow health trends, you are undoubtedly aware of the benefits of a plant-heavy diet and the many perks of using plant oils in place of animal-based fats like butter and lard.
 Perhaps you make an effort to use heart-healthy olive oil instead of butter when frying, or maybe you’ve jumped on the coconut oil bandwagon.

-But there’s another plant oil you may or may not be aware of – one with a long list of health benefits for your body, both inside and out.
+There’s another plant oil you may or may not be aware of – one with a long list of health benefits for your body, both inside and out.
 That oil is hemp, and it’s a great addition to your pantry, your medicine chest, and your beauty regimen.

 If you’re new to hemp oil, you might have questions regarding its benefits, its uses, the best way to store it, and even its legality and relationship to marijuana.
-That’s why we’ve assembled this helpful guide to hemp oil, to help you save you time and money.

 Pressed from the seeds of the hemp plant, hemp oil – you’ll also find it called hemp seed oil – is a superfood when it comes to nutritional breakdown.
 The small seeds and their oil are loaded with all 10 essential amino acids along with vitamin E, calcium, magnesium, iron, phosphorus, potassium, zinc, and microelements chromium, thorium, and strontium.

 But where hemp seed oil really shines is in its fatty acid content.
 Essential fatty acids – you’ve probably heard of omega-6 and omega-3 – are crucial for the proper function of many body systems, including the heart, brain, skin, eyes, and kidneys.
-Too little consumption of the essential fatty acids is linked to numerous health woes, including the following.
+Too little consumption of essential fatty acids is linked to numerous health woes, including the following.

 Dry skin and eyes

 Reduced growth in children